lsst-epo/skyviewer-api/README.md

 ## Running locally with Docker Compose

+For local development, you can choose to either connect to the development database running in Google Cloud Platform, or a local database.

+### Cloud SQL Dev DB

 These steps assume that you already have [Docker](https://docs.docker.com/get-docker/), [Docker Compose](https://docs.docker.com/compose/install/), and the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) already installed and setup.